-For the purpose of the cash flow statement, cash and cash equivalents comprise deposits held at call with banks and bank overdrafts.
-In the statement of financial position, bank overdrafts are included in borrowings in current liabilities.
+For the purpose of the cash flow statement, cash and cash equivalents comprise cash at bank.
 Cash and cash equivalents are carried at AC because: (i) they are held for collection of contractual cash flows and those cash flows represent SPPI, and (ii) they are not designated at FVTPL.